-- Include time for discussion and reflection on Indigenous content and education at Staff Meetings, particular focus on the 'First Nations Principles of Learning.' - o Incorporate time on a Pro-D Day around Indigenous content - o Field trips to the Museum of Anthropology and Grouse Mountain (one led by an Elder) - o Performances such as those offered by 3 Crows Productions who came this year. - Outdoor education on Indigenous viewpoints on the land and indigenous plants - Urban hikes to connect to traditional stories about the territories we are living on - o Continuation with the procurement of additional library and class resources
+- Include time for discussion and reflection on Indigenous content and education at Staff Meetings, particular focus on the 'First Nations Principles of Learning.' - o Incorporate time on a Professional Development Day around Indigenous content - Field trips to the Museum of Anthropology and Grouse Mountain (one led by an Elder) - o Performances such as those offered by 3 Crows Productions who came this year, and an Elder Storyteller. - o Outdoor education on Indigenous viewpoints on the land and indigenous plants - o Urban hikes to connect to traditional stories about the territories we are living on - Continuation with the procurement of additional library and class resources

 Below is some current data on Intermediate student understanding and thinking regarding Indigenous culture and traditions.
+In the fall, staff will review this information and determine further ways and opportunities to improve student understanding of indigenous culture and traditions.